What is Safe Parking?

 “Safe parking” is a program that gives a temporary, overnight, safe location to park for individuals and families living in a vehicle while providing access to services that will transition them into more stable housing.
 The goal of Safe Parking is to offer stability — a reliable transition space for program participants as they work through challenging times and make the changes needed to move toward being rehoused and, where applicable, reemployed.

 how it works

-- A Safe Parking Operator (such as MOVE) manages the lot, reviews and interviews applicants, links applicants with social services, and provides limited liability coverage.
+- A Safe Parking Operator (such as MOVE Mountain View) manages the lot, reviews and interviews applicants, links applicants with social services, and provides limited liability coverage.

-- Individuals living in their cars or RVs apply through the Community Services Agency (CSA) to be able to stay in the lot overnight.
+- Individuals living in their cars or RVs apply through a Safe Parking Operator (currently MOVE Mountain View) to be able to stay in the lot overnight.

 - Social services work with the Safe Parking participants to provide case management services and get them back on the path to more stable housing.

-- NOTE: County-run lots are permitted to operate 24/7 during the COVID-19 emergency declaration.
+- NOTE: County-operated lots are permitted to operate 24/7 during the COVID-19 emergency declaration.

 WHERE ARE MOUNTAIN VIEW'S SAFE PARKING LOCATIONS?